pierfrancesco/clouda-exercise/README.md

 I assumed that the inputs are strings, so the function checks if input types are string otherwise it fires an error.
 I added some checks while exploring the data object in case some properties or data are missing (never say never).

+I used a `.some` es6 method to loop over dates so in case my current range is ouf of current date I can stop iterate.
+This is possible because the series is sort ASC by date.

 ### 1st Solution - Optimized

-Finally, I made a 2nd function which is called `scoreIntervalQueryOptimized` that search for date range with binary search rather than a naive scan of all the values.
+Finally, I made a 2nd function which is called `scoreIntervalQueryOptimized` that search for date range with binary search rather than a `some` scan of all the values.
 This is possible because the series is sort ASC by date.

 ```javascript
 /**